5 Smart Tips for Better Slow-Cooking

-The slow cooker is arguably the most convenient appliance in the kitchen.
-With minimal attention it turns out satisfying meals from breakfast through dessert.
+I’d argue the slow cooker is the most convenient appliance in the kitchen.
+With minimal attention it turns out totally satisfying meals from breakfast through dessert.
 Run it all day, or let it do its thing all night — both work equally well.
 Just be sure you have these tips down for successful slow-cooking every time.

 1. Always start by preheating your slow cooker.